alexbypa/Csharp.Essentials.Extensions/Web.Api/doc.md

 This repository serves as a **unified demo** to show how to:

 - Configure the packages.
-- Integrate them into a .NET 8 Web API.
+- Integrate them into a .NET 6/8/9 Web API.
 - Use available sinks and extensions.

-👉 Future updates will also include a **premium dashboard** for metrics and traces.
+👉 Future updates will also include a **premium dashboard** for metrics and traces and other.